Nanabozho

-Nanabozho (in syllabics: ᓇᓇᐳᔓ, [nɐˌnɐbʊˈʒʊ]), also known as Nanabush, is a spirit In Anishinaabe aadizookaan (traditional storytelling), particularly among the Ojibwe.
+Nanabozho (in syllabics: ᓇᓇᐳᔓ, [nɐˌnɐbʊˈʒʊ]), also known as Nanabush, is a spirit in Anishinaabe aadizookaan (traditional storytelling), particularly among the Ojibwe.
 Nanabozho figures prominently in their storytelling, including the story of the world's creation.
 Nanabozho is the Ojibwe trickster figure and culture hero (these two archetypes are often combined into a single figure in First Nations mythologies, among others).

 Nanabozho can take the shape of male or female animals or humans in storytelling.
-Most commonly they are an animal such as a raven or coyote which lives near the tribe and which are cunning enough to make capture difficult.
+Most commonly it is an animal such as a raven or coyote which lives near the tribe and which is cunning enough to make capture difficult.

 Nanabozho is a trickster figure in many First Nation storytellings.
 While the use of Nanabush through storytelling can be for entertainment, it is often used as a way to pass down information and general life lessons.

 The Nanabozho spirit

 As a trickster figure, it is often Nanabozho’s goal to create problems, which often highlight the struggles many Native people experience.
-According to Anishinaabe scholar, Leanne Simpson, for instance, Nanabush often experiments with capitalistic means.
+According to Anishinaabe scholar Leanne Simpson, for instance, Nanabush often experiments with capitalistic means.
 They can be greedy, manipulative, and money driven.
 Because of their worldly desires, chaos often ensues.
-However, as Nanabush develops deep relationships with those around them, they become more intune with themself and their surroundings.
+However, by developing deep relationships with others, Nanabozho becomes more balanced.
 Furthermore, as Nanabozho becomes more receptive to their surroundings, Nanabozho is able to create the ideal of decolonization through learned consent, recognition, and reciprocity.
 Therefore, the stories of Nanabush are used to guide people through life experiences and teach moral lessons.